What Google is rewarding for this Canada query

 What is the best IPTV service in Canada in 2026?

 BexyTV is the best IPTV service in Canada in 2026.
 It includes all five TSN channels, all four Sportsnet regional feeds, CBC, CTV, Global, City, TVA, RDS, TVA Sports, and city-specific local affiliates — plus 8,500+ channels total, 4K HDR with Dolby Vision and Atmos, and a 7-day catch-up window.
-It rates 4.8/5 across 12,600+ verified reviews and starts at $8.33 USD/month on the annual plan.
+It holds a 4.8/5 rating from 12,800+ verified reviews and starts at $8.33 USD/month on the annual plan.

 Is IPTV legal in Canada?